Lost Library of Ivan the Terrible: Search for the Lost Library

 In the early 19th century, Professor Dabelov of the University of Dorpat (University of Tartu) claimed to have found in the archives of the city of Pernau (Pärnu) a document called "Manuscripts Held by the Tsar".
 Dabelov left Pernau to inform a university associate, Professor Clossius, of the find, yet when returning to the Pernau archives the document had seemingly vanished.
 The only information left on the document was some of what Dabelov had copied down on his first visit.
 This information detailed that the tsars had around 800 manuscripts and some of these were gifted to Russia from an unknown Byzantine emperor.

-In 1834, Professor Clossius wrote on a collection of Russian history including the work of Nikolay Karamzin author of "History of the Russian State".
-Karamzin mentions the meeting between Ivan IV and Protestant minister Wetterman.
-In Professor Clossius' article, he wrote that he believed the lost library had been destroyed by fires caused by the 17th century Polish invasion.

 In the 1890s, Professor Thraemer of the University of Strasbourg located a manuscript of Homer's hymns that he believed was once a part of the collection of manuscripts brought to Moscow by Byzantine Princess Sophia Palaiologina when she married Ivan III.
 Ivan III and Sophia married in 1472 and her dowry included a rare collection of books from the Library of Constantinople and Library of Alexandria.
 For several months in 1891 Professor Thraemer lived in Moscow searching through all of the city's libraries and archives in the hopes of locating the lost library.
 Thraemer eventually decided that it must be located inside hidden subterranean rooms underneath the Kremlin.
 In 1893 Professor I.E. Zabelin wrote an article called "The Underground Chambers of the Moscow Kremlin" where he concluded that the library did exist there but that it was destroyed in the 17th century.
 Around this time some attempts were made at excavating underneath the Kremlin.
 The excavations found several underground chambers and tunnels but all were found empty.